brahmaji99/Hackathon_repo/README.md

 we have to make sure the above dockerfile needs to create on aws ec2-instance where jenkins application has to be configured along with docker and aws configured.

+Note: These are prerequisites for CI & CD through jenkins Prerequisites (Important)
+Jenkins Agent must have:

+Docker

+AWS CLI

+Terraform

+IAM role OR AWS credentials configured